How Does Kaizen Differ from Lean and Six Sigma?

 "For a long time, continuous improvement was focused on the specific tools for achieving it," says Veloso.
 "The recognition over the last 10 to 15 years is that we have to get people involved.
 The focus has shifted much more toward culture, getting everyone to buy into the need to continuously improve to stay competitive in this global economy."

-And Kaizen, at its heart, is all about engaging everyone in the improvement process, from the CEO all the way down to the entry-level worker on the factory floor.
-In fact, continuous improvement can't happen unless every team member takes full ownership of their role and identifies ways to make their job environment safer, their workflow more efficient, and their output higher-quality, all while reducing waste and extraneous costs.
+And Kaizen methodology, at its heart, is all about engaging everyone in the improvement process, from the CEO all the way down to the entry-level worker on the factory floor.
+In fact, continuous improvement can't happen unless every team member takes full ownership of their role and identifies ways to make their job environment safer, their workflow more efficient, and their output higher quality, all while trying to eliminate waste and extraneous costs.

 Advertisement